fishinthecalculator/sops-guix/README.md

 ### Creating secrets with SOPS

-First of all you need to create a suitable `.sops.yaml` file that you will place in your project's root directory.
+First of all you need to create a suitable `.sops.yaml` file that you will place in your project's root directory, or anyway in the same directory where you keep your system configuration.
 In this file you define which keys will be able to access your secrets files, it may very well be something like:

 ``` yaml
 keys: